kwaldenphd/data-models/README.md

 59. By this point you may be wondering why our data tables have various `id` columns.

 60. The ERD we built in Q6 outlines the conceptual relationships across our data structures.

-ERDs are a conceptual model of a relational database structure.
+To put that another way, ERDs are a conceptual model of a relational database structure.

-Relational schema model the logical, machine-readable relationship across  tables and fields (linked by primary/foreign keys)

 61. But relationship database programs require matching data fields and unique identifiers to be able to manifest those conceptual relationships.